 During one of our weekly #2ndaryELA Twitter chats, we discussed Online Student Book Clubs.
 I first discovered this topic after seeing teacher-author Penny Kittle speak about them at the Reading For The Love Of It literacy conference in Toronto last February.
 Her discussion prompted me to go back to my classroom and try out this strategy with my two Grade 8 classes.

-My Experience With Online Book Clubs:
+My Personal Experience With Online Book Clubs:

 Here are the steps I took to organize my 8th grade online book clubs.